Mamtha3005/addressbook-level4/docs/UserGuide.md

 - `add TASK ITEM on [DATE][TIME]` <br>
 > Example: `add meet teacher on Friday 7pm` <br>

-Take Note!
+> Take Note!
 Dates need to refer to the current week dates the task was keyed in.
+Eg.
-Eg. “tomorrow” and “thursday” is valid but “next Saturday” is invalid.
-Only the words “on” or “by” has to be used to distinguish between dateline and task description.
+> "tomorrow" and "thursday" is valid but "next Saturday" is invalid.
+Only the words "on"
+> or "by" has to be used to distinguish between dateline and task description.<br>

 #### Listing all tasks : `list`
-To view a list of all the tasks, <kbd>Enter<kbd> list.<br>
+To view a list of all the tasks, <kbd>Enter</kbd> list.<br>
 <br>
 Formats:
 - `list` <br>